Unikernel-Systems/unikernel.org/blog/_posts/2017-08-01-the-search-for-the-killer-app-of-unikernels.md

 ## How can Unikernels allow one to run native code in the browser?

 It’s reasonably simple.
-Modern CPUs provide virtualization capabilities built in.
-These have good security records and to my knowledge an attack that shows how you can break out of the hardware isolation hasn’t be demonstrated.
-The closest thing we’ve seen is attacks on the hardware emulators that help facilitate these virtual machines.
+Modern CPUs provide virtualization capabilities with good security built in and we can leverage this hardware to provide isolation between server-supplied code and the client it's running on.

 Envision the following.
 You have a webpage that needs to run native code.
 It could be some brand new of DRM or some real intensive cryptography that needs the full power your CPU can provide.
 The webpage downloads a unikernel image and prepares the image.
 The browser sets up the virtual machine, creates page tables and initializes the unikernel.
 The CPU doesn’t need to boot this virtual machine in Ring 0, it can run in Ring 3 of the CPU as it will never need to talk to hardware, neither virtualized or physical.